Bridges: RIT’s Certificate Program regarding Diversity and Inclusive Competencies

 Learning outcomes are based on upon the concepts in The Framework for Inclusive Excellence and the “Intercultural Competence Value Rubric” model created by the American Association of College and Universities.

-Each certificate includes: (1) two introductory core programs, (2) three basic content programs, and (3) any program, chosen from the listing below that address Diverse and Changing Populations.
-These are identified below.
-All three components of programs must be completed to receive one of the certificates.
-Certificates will be offered quarterly in 2012-13 and by semester, in the 2013-14.
+Each certificate includes: (1) two introductory core programs, and (2) three or four basic content programs that comprise the individual certificates.
+These content areas are identified below.
+All components of the programs and the two introductory core programs must be completed to receive one of the certificates.